PandoraMedia/scooch/docs/getting_started/new_codebase.rst

 This will print out the doc strings for all subclasses of :code:`Augmenter` in the :code:`batcher` module, including the Scooch parameter information.

 Note that any module here will have to be installed or in your python path.
-If you receive a :code:`ModuleNotFoundError`, you can add the batcher module to your python path like so:
+If you receive a :code:`ModuleNotFoundError`, you can add the :code:`batcher` module to your python path like so:

 .. code-block:: bash

     export PYTHONPATH=$PYTHONPATH:`pwd`

-Furthermore, the structure of configuration for a :code:`Configurable` can become quite complex.
+The structure of configuration for a :code:`Configurable` can become quite complex.
 To help new developers, it is recommender to include an example :code:`config.yaml` file in your codebase.
 Alternatively, there is a wizard to produce :code:`config.yaml` files for a given class, via the CLI.

 .. code-block:: bash

     scooch construct -c ./default_config.yaml -m batcher -f Batcher

-This will prompt for the type of each :code:`ConfigurableParam` and construct a configuration for the :code:`Batcher` class in the :code:`batcher` module and place it in the file :code:`./default_config.yaml`.
+This will prompt for the type of each :code:`ConfigurableParam` in the class hierarchy, and construct a configuration for the :code:`Batcher` class in the :code:`batcher` module and place it in the file :code:`./default_config.yaml`.